 • Passing urine less often than usual.

 As the sun is out, it’s important to take extra care of our eyesight.
 Sunglasses are essential to protect your eyes from sun damage whilst at the beach.
 If you are sensitive, or sunburn easily, try wide or wraparound sunglasses to cover delicate eyelids.
 Reflected light can also be a problem, both from the sea or light-coloured sand.
 You may find it helpful to wear a hat to help shade your eyes from harmful UV rays.
+Find out other ways in which you can look after your eyes.

 In the water